pingidentity/pingidentity-devops-getting-started/docs/getting-started/QUICKSTART.md

 # Ping Identity DevOps - Quick Start

-This is a document to help with a quick-start demo of the available Ping Identity Docker Images and basic 'getting started' server profiles.
+This document aims to help with a quick-start demo of the available Ping Identity Docker Images and basic 'getting started' server profiles.

 The intent is to help get a running set of Ping Identity components on